The hacker group Desorden announced today that it had breached Thailand’s Central Restaurants Group’s servers, releasing more than 80GB of data.

-The leaked data was also posted on a popular hacker forum.
+The leaked data was also posted on a popular dark web hacker forum.

-Privacy Affairs managed to review the leaked files and we determined that the hack is genuine.
+Privacy Affairs managed to review the leaked files, and we determined that the hack was genuine.

 This was followed by the hacks against Acer India and Acer Taiwan – stories first broken here on Privacy Affairs.

 In an email to Privacy Affairs on October 18, Desorden commented that they “mainly target supply chain and bigger companies” and that their attacks are financially motivated.